aws-samples/aws-iot-sitewise-cold-tier-repartitioning/README.md

 # AWS IoT SiteWise Cold tier Re-partitioning

 ## About this Repo
-This repo provides code samples to re-partition the AWS IoT SiteWise Cold storage tier data and store it into a destination Amazon S3 bucket.
+This repo provides code samples to re-partition the AWS IoT SiteWise cold storage tier data and store it into a destination Amazon S3 bucket.
 Re-partitioning helps with improving Athena query performance for query patterns encompassing multiple time series.

 ## How does it work?
 The samples provided downloads time series objects from cold tier S3 bucket, merges them into daily partitions, and finally, uploads to a destination S3 bucket.
 Post initial-run, only new data additions are re-partitioned.
 Following are a few supported scenarios.